What makes Zip Line Fun the World’s safest zip line?

 3) ZL35 – 35’ Zip Line – comes with 39’ of cable.

-Our Zipline Bundles include everything in the above systems including all accessories for a complete zipline experience!
+Our Zipline Bundles include everything in the above systems and all accessories for a complete zipline experience!

 1) 100X - 100' Bundle - comes with 104' of cable, one 4' cable sling, carbon fiber trolley, disc seat, compression braking system, and tree protectors.

-2) Total Z90 - 90' Bundle - comes with comes with 94' of cable, one 4' cable sling, carbon fiber trolley, disc seat, compression braking system, and tree protectors.
+2) Total Z90 - 90' Bundle - comes with comes with 94' of cable, one 4' cable sling, advanced polymer trolley, disc seat, compression braking system, and tree protectors.

-3) Total Z70 - 70' Bundle - comes with 74' of cable, one 4' cable sling, carbon fiber trolley, disc seat, compression braking system, and tree protectors.
+3) Total Z70 - 70' Bundle - comes with 74' of cable, one 4' cable sling, advanced polymer trolley, disc seat, compression braking system, and tree protectors.

-4) Total Z35 - 35' Bundle - comes with 39' of cable, carbon fiber trolley, disc seat, compression braking system, and tree protectors.
+4) Total Z35 - 35' Bundle - comes with 39' of cable, advanced polymer trolley, disc seat, compression braking system, and tree protectors.

 Why is the length of cable that comes with a zip line system longer than the stated length of the zip line?